 - Preferred drivers are considered the least risky of the three.
-These drivers are experienced, have a clean driving record and strong credit.
+These drivers are experienced, have a clean driving record, and have strong credit.

 - Standard drivers are in the middle.
-They typically have pretty good credit and a pretty good driving record, but are considered slightly riskier than preferred drivers.
+They typically have pretty good credit and a pretty good driving record, but may have some traffic violations and are considered slightly riskier than preferred drivers.

-- Non-standard drivers are considered the riskiest drivers to insure and customers may be placed into this bucket for a number of different reasons.
+- Non-standard drivers are considered the most high-risk driver type to insure and customers may be placed into this bucket for a number of different reasons.

 What makes a driver non-standard?

-A person may be considered non-standard if they have any of the following characteristics:
+A person may be considered non-standard and a high-risk driver if they have any of the following characteristics: